fkadeal/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

-4-script.js use's jquery api to change between two class name's of 'header' element on click 5-script.js use's jquery api to add item to the document UL li on click 6-script.js use's jquery api to update header content on click
+4-script.js use's jquery api to change between two class name's of 'header' element on click 5-script.js use's jquery api to add item to the document UL li on click 6-script.js use's jquery api to update header content on click 7-script.js use's jquery to fetch api and update div content from fetched data